21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 Here are a couple of examples:

-Explanation: You might already know this, but when you order a drink at Starbucks, they write your name on the cup so they can call you once it’s ready.
+Explanation: When you order a drink at Starbucks, they write your name on the cup so they can call you once it’s ready.
 Marc pointed out that his name is spelled with a “C” because the name is usually spelled with a “K” at the end, like “Mark.”
 Instead of writing “Marc,” the clerk wrote Cark… which just doesn’t make sense!

-Explanation: This poor teacher was unfortunately insulted by a student suggesting that the teacher’s beauty had faded some time ago, so the statement was clearly in the past tense.
+Explanation: This poor teacher was insulted by their student.
+The student was suggesting that the teacher’s beauty had faded some time ago, so the statement “I’m beautiful” was clearly in the past tense and no longer true.

 Find it online: Sometimes an anecdote becomes so popular that it’s shared among many people online.
-One example is from Lindy West, who shared her story of discovering a possible spider’s nest on Twitter, which means she posted updates as it was happening, and the result was hilarious.
+One example is from Lindy West, who shared her story of discovering a possible spider’s nest, which means she posted updates as it was happening, and the result was hilarious.

 4. Non Sequitur Jokes